Wangyiquan95/Biological_Programming_from_scratch/README.md

-# 1 Programming language requirements (learn the basic usage of each language)
+## 1 Programming language requirements
 ## ----main goal----
 Learn the basic usage of each language
 - understand datatype,variable